 - Seeking medical attention promptly and staying home if unwell;

-- Washing hands with soap and water regularly, including before eating and after going to the toilet;
+- Washing hands with soap and water regularly, including before eating or handling food and after going to the toilet;

 - Avoid touching your face with your hands;